KyruCabading/KyruCabading.github.io/index.md

     alt_text: uBuild Blocks Mock-Up
 - template: 1-column-text
   block: one-column-1
-  headline: 16 Fully Responsive Design Blocks
+  headline: Fluent in these Technologies
   content: "The Design Blocks can be used without Forestry but to harness the power
     of Blocks we recommend using Forestry.
 Once the site is imported you can immediately create new sites and make them fully customizable. \U0001F447"